Dining trends come and go but an epic three martini lunch is a timeless way to experience the magic at one of the grand dining dames of New Orleans.

 Back then, we were more into experiencing the ‘new chef on the block’ at spots like Sylvain and Cochon when we weren’t busy eating classic NOLA cheap eats like po’ boys, fried chicken and even donuts.
 After watching loads of travel roundups and documentaries on channels like the Food Network and Travel Channel, New Orleans’ traditional dining scene, featuring restaurants like Brennan’s, Antoine’s and, of course, Commander’s Palace, looked staid, over sauced, heavy, and (frankly) boring.

-But fast forward 10 years and, after experiencing dining temples in France, slurping down noodles under corrugated metal roofs in Thailand and chowing down on pizza next to ancient Italian basilicas, our tastes have changed.
+But fast forward 10 years and, after experiencing dining temples in France, slurping down noodles under corrugated metal roofs in Thailand and chowing down on pizza next to ancient Italian ruins, our tastes have changed.
 The classic, timeless American food offered at restaurants like Commander’s Palace has become the food we crave.

 Anyone who lives overseas can sympathize with our thinking.
 When we return to the USA, we want big burgers, America-sized portions and food with intense flavors along with service that attends to us at every second of the dining experience.
 Restaurants like Commander’s Palace, founded in 1893, offer all that and more.